vedph/cadmus_api/Readme.md

 Both these services depend on the parts you choose to support, so they are implemented at the application level.

 ## History

+### 4.0.0

+- 2022-05-31: replaced graph mapping with [new library](https://github.com/vedph/cadmus-graph).
+The new library no more relies on data pins (that was a legacy hack to allow for projection when there was no time for a more powerful solution).
+The graph mapping library is still experimental, but it allows for a more robust approach to RDF-like projection.
+As no production project is currently using the graph, they will not be affected anyway.
+Conversely, projects willing to use it will be able to start from a more powerful and future-proof codebase.
+Note that the Docker version number has been aligned with the library version number.

 ### 1.1.0